quinlan-lab/mutator-epistasis-manuscript/manuscript.md

 Using permutation tests, we then identify loci at which those distances are larger than what we'd expect by random chance.

 The method's power is primarily limited by the initial mutation rate of the $k$-mer mutation type affected by a mutator allele and the total number of *de novo* mutations used to detect it (Figure {@fig:simulations}).
-Given 100 haplotypes with an average of 500 *de novo* germline mutations each, IHD has approximately 70% power to detect a mutator allele that increases the C>T *de novo* mutation rate by as little as 10%.
+Given 100 haplotypes with an average of 500 *de novo* germline mutations each, IHD has approximately 90% power to detect a mutator allele that increases the C>A *de novo* mutation rate by as little as 20%.
-However, the approach has less than 10% power to detect a mutator of identical effect size that augments the C>G mutation rate, since C>G mutations are expected to make up a smaller fraction of all *de novo* germline mutations to begin with.
+However, the approach has less than 20% power to detect a mutator of identical effect size that augments the C>G mutation rate, since C>G mutations are expected to make up a smaller fraction of all *de novo* germline mutations to begin with.
 Simulations also demonstrate that our approach is well-powered to detect large-effect mutator alleles (e.g., those that increase the mutation rate of a specific $k$-mer by 50%), even with a relatively small number of mutations per haplotype (Figure {@fig:simulations}).
 Both IHD and traditional quantitative trait locus (QTL) mapping have similar power to detect alleles that augment the rates of individual 1-mer mutation types (Figure {@fig:ihd_vs_qtl_power}), but IHD has a number of potential advantages for mutator allele discovery; for a more detailed comparison of the methods, see the *Discussion*.